 Why Not Roll Up All These Features Into One Website

-One could argue that the nature of customizations indicated above could all be incorporated into the same website.
+One could argue that the nature of customizations mentioned above could all be incorporated into the same website.
 And each section of the website could be given a different feel.
 That line of reasoning makes sense.
-In fact large websites such as Amazon.com attempt to do that.
+In fact large websites such as Amazon.com attempt to do this.

-However, you need to think about whether there is room left to realistically create a few more Amazon.coms, or whether one needs to be a specialist player in order to creating a lasting impression on the customer's mind.
+However, you need to decide whether there is room left to create one more Amazon.com, or whether one needs to be a specialist player to create a lasting impression on the customer's mind.

 Also, it is not just about having a relevant look-and-feel for the website.
 It is also about the domain name itself -- especially if the domain name includes common words.
 For example, a domain name such as MommyCaresForYou.com would make a lot of sense to someone for a website that sells health products for children.
 But it would be irrelevant to a website selling trading cards.

-Postscript: Two domain names -- MyThanksgivingSupplies.com and MommyCaresForYou.com -- are mentioned in the article for illustrative purposes only.
-At the time of writing this article, neither of those were registered.
-Also read: What Is Ecommerce?
+- Two domain names -- MyThanksgivingSupplies.com and MommyCaresForYou.com -- are mentioned in the article for illustrative purposes only.
+At the time of writing this article, neither of those is registered.